mikeal/centerless/README.md

 features related to the hash digest of an API result or file.
-File and data addresses for IPFS files, Bittorrent, dat, git, and every other system built from a merkle structure that includes meta information and/or represents the file as a byte array, all resulting in different addresses.
+File and data addresses for IPFS files, Bittorrent, dat, git, and every other system built from a merkle structure that include meta information and/or represent the file as a byte array, all result in different addresses.

 This difference in addresses has meant a lack of compatibility between systems and lead all of these sytems to pursue their own transport layers with minimal support for existing transports like HTTP.
+So, in practice, this is worse than data just being divided by encoding, it's also being divided by transport.

-Centerless brings data and addresses into perfect union such that the resulting cryptography does not depend on a single identifier (center).
+Centerless brings data and addresses into perfect union such that the resulting cryptography does not depend on a single identifier (center), meaning there is **no single fixed address** in centerless.
+All data representations may structure equivalencies to other resprenentations such that the differentiating characteristics of the encoding are irrelevant as long as they can read bytes that result in compatible proof.

 If there's a means of cryptographic verification between formats, then centerless can treat them equally.
 As long as the